joeycaughey/skelleton-data-validation/README.md

 # skelleton-data-validation
-Nod form and data Validation.
+Node.js / Javascript form and data Validation.
 Works independently or with services like Express.

 Initialize the validator.